course-kit/guides/getting-started.md

 To populate the content on this page, we use JavaScript to grab the `courseId` from the URL and match that with a markdown file (remember - each course markdown file has an `id` property).

-You can see at the top of the page that we're utilizing the course's `title` for the title and `productURL` for the "Enrol now" button.
+You can see at the top of the page that we're utilizing the course's `title` for the title and `productURL` for the "enroll now" button.

 ![getting-started-7](assets/getting-started-7.png)